 During Orientation at the beginning of their studies, students are informed of their responsibilities regarding accommodation including the need to discuss any potential change of accommodation with MGS before it happens, and about the school's welfare support systems.
-Current students are reminded of the support available and of their obligations through homeroom time dedicated to this topic each term.
+Current students are reminded of the support available and of their obligations through tutor group (roll call) time dedicated to this topic each term.